 Jefferson Davis was a famous soldier and politician.
 He is best known for serving as the president of the Confederacy from 1861–1865.
 He was the Confederacy’s only president.

-The next fifteen years of Davis’ life were rather uneventful.
-In 1844, however, he was elected to the U.S. House of Representatives.
+The next fifteen years of Davis’s life were rather uneventful.
+In 1844, however, he was elected to the US House of Representatives.
 In 1845, Davis married Varina Howell.
-After fighting bravely in the Mexican War, in particular, at the Siege of Monterrey, Davis was appointed acting Senator of Mississippi when Senator Jesse Spright died suddenly in 1847.
-Soon after, the Senate made Davis Chairman of the Committee on Military Affairs.
-Davis, however, resigned his seat in the Senate and ran for Governor of Mississippi in 1851.
+After fighting bravely in the Mexican War, in particular, at the Siege of Monterrey, Davis was appointed acting senator of Mississippi when Senator Jesse Spright died suddenly in 1847.
+Soon after, the Senate made Davis chairman of the Committee on Military Affairs.
+Davis, however, resigned his seat in the Senate and ran for governor of Mississippi in 1851.
 He was defeated by Henry Stuart Foote by 999 votes.

-Four days after announcing secession, Davis was commissioned Major General of Mississippi troops in the Confederate Army.
+Four days after announcing secession, Davis was commissioned as major general of Mississippi troops in the Confederate Army.
 On February 9, 1861, Davis was made provisional president of the Confederacy.
-Davis and his family then took up residence at the White House of the Confederacy at Richmond, Virginia in May of 1861.
-Davis was elected to a six-year term, and promptly put General Robert E. Lee in command of the Confederate Army.
+Davis and his family then took up residence at the White House of the Confederacy at Richmond, Virginia, in May of 1861.
+Davis was elected to a six-year term and promptly put General Robert E. Lee in command of the Confederate Army.

 After initial success in the Civil War, it soon became clear that the Confederacy was at a major disadvantage.
-In July of 1863, after The Confederate defeat at the Battle of Gettysburg, Davis refused Lee’s offer to surrender to Union forces.
-Most scholars believe that Davis’ leadership was poor during the Civil War.
-He was responsible for the idea that all lands in the southern territory should be defended with equal strength and firepower.
-This theory played directly into the hands of the Union army, which was able to coordinate efforts to strike lethal blows at crucial southern locations.
-Davis is also blamed for allowing Confederate generals to invade hostile northern territory, while essential ports along the Confederate portion of the Mississippi River were falling into Union hands.
+In July of 1863, after the Confederate defeat at the Battle of Gettysburg, Davis refused Lee’s offer to surrender to Union forces.
+Most scholars believe that Davis’s leadership was poor during the Civil War.
+He was responsible for the idea that all lands in the Southern territory should be defended with equal strength and firepower.
+This theory played directly into the hands of the Union Army, which was able to coordinate efforts to strike lethal blows at crucial Southern locations.
+Davis is also blamed for allowing Confederate generals to invade hostile Northern territory while essential ports along the Confederate portion of the Mississippi River were falling into Union hands.
 Davis was also seemingly poor at handling his generals and judging their competence.